mesosphere-backup/dcos-vagrant/docs/deploy.md

 vagrant up m1 a1 p1 boot
 ```

+The order of startup is important: master VMs (beginning with `m`) must be started first.

 Many permutations of machines are possible.
 See [Example Deployments](#example-deployments) for more options.

 Once the the machines are created and provisioned, DC/OS will be installed.
 Once complete, the Web Interface will be available at <http://m1.dcos/>.